garyposter/elixir-transducer/README.md

 ## Why do you want this?

-Well, to be honest, in my opinion, you probably don't.
+For Elixir, in my opinion, it's mostly a matter of taste.

 Transducers are an idea from the Clojure community that reportedly unify different enumerable patterns there.
-My library works well enough, but seems to be a largely unnecessary abstraction in Elixir.
-As far as I can tell, it's because the Elixir Enumerable protocol is more flexible than the Clojure Enum protocol, but I could be wrong.
-In any case, I currently think that using the [Stream module](http://elixir-lang.org/docs/stable/elixir/Stream.html) gets close enough that the additional abstraction of a transducer doesn't give enough value for the cost.
+My library works well enough, but seems to be a *largely* unnecessary abstraction in Elixir.
+As far as I can tell, it's because the Elixir Enumerable protocol is more flexible than the Clojure Enum protocol.
+In any case, I currently think that using the [Stream module](http://elixir-lang.org/docs/stable/elixir/Stream.html) gets close enough that the additional abstraction of a transducer will only occasionally give enough value for the cost.

 But, you're still reading, apparently.
 I'll dig a little deeper in my explanation of what this is.